anabi77498/EPA-indicators-CC/README.md

 There is a number of datasets associated with the IPYNB file and they must be downloaded in order for the file to use the data.

-The file must be opened in the same directory as these datasets
+The file must be opened in the same directory as these datasets which are not contained in this repository

 1. GISTEMP Team, 2022: GISS Surface Temperature Analysis (GISTEMP), version 4.
 NASA Goddard Institute for Space Studies.
 Dataset accessed 20YY-MM-DD at https://data.giss.nasa.gov/gistemp/.
 ​